 The upper floor of Scott-West has large panoramic windows, some overlooking Prescott Field and nearby Titcomb Mountain ski area.
 The lower level of Scott-West has a large laundry room and a full kitchen.

-Residing in this building is an Area Director who assists in the development of communal living.
-This staff person is responsible for enhancing residents’ college experience by assisting in promoting programs within the hall.
+The residence hall is overseen by an Area Director who assists in the development of communal living.
+This staff person is responsible for enhancing residents’ college experience by assisting in promoting holistic community development.

-Programs designed by the four Community Assistants in the hall promote the development of both academic and social skills.
-A Community Assistant is an upper class UMF student who assists in building community within their areas, as well as help residents get involved in the campus community through various programming initiatives.
+Programs designed by the Community Assistants in the hall promote the development of academic, personal, and social well-being.
+A Community Assistant is an upper-class UMF student who assists in building community within their areas, as well as helping residents get involved in the campus community through various programming initiatives.